Loan Options for International Students

 Note: Johnson does not allow U.S. student loans to be used on a declaration of finances form.
 For information on I-20 VISA requirements, click here.

 Please Note: In accordance with regulatory guidelines, students who are on the Office of Foreign Assets Control (OFAC) Specially Designated Nationals (SDN) List are NOT eligible for this private education line of credit.
 In addition, students that reside in countries with OFAC comprehensive sanctions are NOT eligible for this private education line of credit during the time they reside in those respective countries.
 Please see http://www.treasury.gov/resource-center/sanctions/Pages/default.aspx for further information.

 International students should investigate all sources of funding within their own countries, such as government scholarships and loans, private agencies, and bank loan programs.

-International students also have the option to borrow through a US lender with a credit worthy US or permanent resident co-signer.
+International students also have the option to borrow through a U.S. lender with a credit worthy U.S. or permanent resident co-signer.
 A co-signer loan may carry a lower interest rate.
 Private education loans are funded by private lending institutions and require a separate loan application.
-Private loans may offer fixed and variable interest rates based on the co-signers credit history and credit score.
+Private loans may offer fixed and variable interest rates based on the co-signer's credit history and credit score.
 Loan amounts are limited to the published total cost of education as determined by the educational institution, less any loans or financial assistance you receive.
 Students are responsible for researching and applying for their alternative loan.
 You may borrow up to the total cost of attendance less any financial aid.
-We have a neutral lender list which students from Cornell have previously borrowed through.
-You may choose one of these or any other lender of your choice:

 For further information, contact: